EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 • More than 20,000 Muslim girls and women raped as part of genocide programme in Bosnia.

-• Aim was to make the women pregnant and raise the children as Serbs, or terrorise them into fleeing the land (Allen 1996)
+• The aim was to make the women pregnant and raise the children as Serbs, or terrorise them into fleeing the land (Allen 1996)

-• In Yanomamo of Amazon rainforest, frequent fighting between villages over abduction of women.
+• In Yanomamo of the Amazon rainforest, frequent fighting between villages over the abduction of women.

 Sports events & xenophobia

-Xenophobia – the hatred or fear of foreigners or strangers or of their politics or culture.
+Xenophobia is the hatred or fear of foreigners or strangers or their politics or culture.
 Natural selection has favoured genes that cause group members to be altruistic towards members of the group and intolerant towards outsiders, leading to suspicion of strangers and avoiding attack by outsiders.
-Over exaggerating the stereotypes of outsiders helps survival as seeing an exaggerated threat is safer than under estimating a threat.
+Overexaggerating the stereotypes of outsiders helps survival, as seeing an exaggerated threat is safer than underestimating a danger.

-In Italy in the 1980s there was an increase in openly racist, anti-semitic, extreme right wing groups such as the Northern League.
-The racism was seen particularly openly and strongly among football crowds, with the effect that the open displays of zenophobia increased the cultural identity of supporters by highlighting the differences between Northern and Southern Italians (Podaliri & Balestri, 1998).
+In Italy in the 1980s, there was an increase in openly racist, anti-semitic, extreme right-wing groups such as the Northern League.
+The racism was seen particularly openly and vigorously among football crowds, with the effect that the open displays of xenophobia increased the cultural identity of supporters by highlighting the differences between Northern and Southern Italians (Podaliri & Balestri, 1998).

 Foldesi (1996) found that violent displays among a small core of Hungarian football crowds led to an increase in violent and racist (against gypsies, Jews and Russians) outbursts by spectators.